 The Independent Allocation Panel (IAP) was established to provide advice to the Government on the criteria to be used in allocating new species and effort quota shares.
 See the Government response to the IAP (PDF, 203.91 KB).

-New species quota shares are being allocated in the following share classes:
+New species quota shares have been allocated in the following share classes:

-New effort quota shares are being allocated in the following share classes:
+New effort quota shares have been allocated in the following share class:

 In reaching its final recommendations, the IAP consulted extensively with the commercial fishing industry on the best approach to allocate new quota shares for relevant share classes, and considered all feedback.